-No, you don't have to sacrifice great taste or a memorable experience to find cheap Virginia Beach restaurants.
+You don't have to sacrifice great taste to find cheap Virginia Beach restaurants.

 We're always looking for fun places to eat without breaking the bank (especially with hungry kids to feed!).
 Two of our favorite's are Moe's Southwest Grill, and Doumar's.

 Now, Moe's is a country-wide chain which fabulous Mexican food--excellent burritos, tacos, quesadillas, enchiladas, and salads-- and cheap, cheap prices.
 The servers always yell "Welcome to Mo-o-e-e-s-s!" when you walk in the door, and they have the best kid's meal deals on the market.

 But if there's one cheap restaurant with a special place in our family's hearts, it is Doumar's.

 Doumar's?
 We go there--not just for the inexpensive and delicious comfort food--but also for the experience.
 It's nostalgia at its best.

 As you walk in the door, you think "Whoa...did I just enter a 50's time warp?"

 Nope.
 It's just Doumar's Drive-In.
 This grandaddy of cheap Virginia Beach restaurants is now an area landmark and a kitschy throw-back to a time long-gone, when car hops rollerskated up to your car to take your order.